jonathanmdr/ojp/documents/runnable-jar/README.md

 For example: `ojp-server/target/ojp-server-0.1.1-beta-shaded.jar`

-The fat JAR size is approximately **27MB** and contains all required dependencies.
+The runnable JAR size is approximately **27MB** and contains all required dependencies.

-## Running the Fat JAR
+## Running the OJP Server JAR

 ### Basic Execution